NCCGA Rules & Eligibilty

 • Scores in the NCCGA software are considered official scores.
 Changes to scores will not be permitted once the round is closed in the system

-• Alcohol is not permitted during play at any NCCGA events.
-Consuming alcohol will result in disqualification for the tournament
+• Alcohol is not permitted during play at any NCCGA competition.
+Consuming alcohol at any point from when the participant arrives at the golf facility until the scorecard has been turned in will result in immediate disqualification for the tournament.
+No exceptions.
+Zero tolerance.

 • Proper dress is required: no tank tops, t-shirts, denim shorts, short shorts, cut-offs, gym shorts or jeans are allowed.
 If dressed inappropriately, the course can refuse the right to let you play